benspector-mls/swe-sr-1-3-exemplar-ben/README.md

 ## Question 1

 Read the [findIndex documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex).
 When would you want to use `findIndex` instead of `indexOf`?
+Provide an example to enhance your response.

 ### Response 1